 “It’s pop psychology at its worst example,” Farley told ABC News.

 While most DUI cases aren’t as notorious as Couch’s, all DUI cases are serious.
 Contact the legal offices of Alpert Schreyer in Maryland.
 Andrew Alpert is a nationally acclaimed DUI defense attorney and his team of experienced legal professionals can help you.
-Call or contact us for a free consultation.
+Call or contact us for a free case evaluation.